What do you do when your child is angry?

 It’s mental health first aid.
 It helps us to come back to our senses so that we can support our kiddo in the moment.

 There are also, of course, ways we can deepen and personalize the practice.
 And also then begin to engage with our kiddo in a way that is helpful and supportive rather than damaging, traumatizing, or enabling.

 AND we also want to address the NEED behind the anger.
 There is ALWAYS a need behind the anger.
 And we want to address THAT.
 But NOT in the moment.

 But the FOUNDATION for any “next right step” is to get grounded.

-You can find out more about our next ROC round coming up!
+Check out ROC!
 I bring my clinical experience, Somatic Experiencing training, and mindfulness training into this course to support you in empowering your child to be resilient and thrive.
 I’d love to have you join us.
 Check out what last year’s participants have to say – just click on the image: